spyhunter99/installcert/README.md

 Aug 2023 - Minor updates to make including new protocol handlers easier and to make all dependencies optional (provided maven scope).
 See `usn.net.ssl.util.Starttls#register(port, classname)` where classname must implement `usn.net.ssl.util.StarttlsHandler`.
+There was also much refactoring and code cleanup.
+Most capabilities now use slf4j-api for logging.

 Aug 2017 - My original use case was for building a Java installer and making things as painless as possible for the person doing the install.
 In this particular case, integration with ldaps was required, which requires the trust chain to be added to the JDK/JRE trust store.